pbaezr/olduitable/README.md

 <before>
 C:\Documents\MATLAB\@olduitable\javaClasses.jar
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Any change in the static Java class path will be available in the next Matlab session.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Any change in the static Java class path will be available in the next Matlab session.

 3. The formats `'bank'` and `'char'` don't determine the alignment of the content like Matlab (left-justified for chars and right-justified for numerical data).
 To reproduce this behavior, we must use the `ColumnAlign` property.